-To help you understand the subject matter better, it is important to explain what I mean by SEO misconceptions.
+To help you understand the subject matter better, explaining what I mean by SEO misconceptions is important.

 What Are SEO Misconceptions?

-SEO misconceptions are actually what people think is but is not in the world of SEO.
+SEO misconceptions are actually what people think are but are not in the SEO world.
 It’s as simple as that.

 It is important to debunk these misconceptions because they are completely misleading.

-I’ll explain to you the commonest SEO misconceptions so you don’t fall for it.
+I’ll explain the commonest SEO misconceptions so you don’t fall for them.

 15 Commonest SEO Misconceptions